In 2019, Scottish Ensemble is celebrating its 50th anniversary.

 Inspiration and Imagination

-At 50 years, we want to support new generations of music lovers and performers, and the health – both musical and general – of Scotland’s young people.
+At 50 years, we want to support new generations of music lovers and performers, and the health and wellbeing of Scotland’s young people.

 With a strong track record of delivering engaging projects for young people from the earliest stages of Scottish Ensemble’s existence, we would now like to increase our capacity to perform across Scotland’s schools and to learn from Scotland’s young people.